 As the counting process for casual vacancies is now carried out by computer, the opportunity for scrutineers to observe the scrutiny is restricted to observing the operation of the computer program.
-However, scrutineers were present while the ballot papers from the election were scanned.
+However, scrutineers had the opportunity to be present while the ballot papers from the election were scanned.
 This same ballot information, combined with the electronic votes, will be used for the casual vacancy count.